jai/workflow-test/TESTING.md

 - [ ] "@claude review" - triggers full review
 - [ ] "@claude question?" - answers only the question
 - [ ] Inline comment with @claude - focused response

+## Validation Status

+Testing the welcome message functionality with this PR.